 Yes, you can.
 Make sure you cook it until the internal temperature reads 190F with a meat thermometer.
 When it's done, it should be moist and very tender.
 This should take 8 hours on high or 12 hours on low.
 The texture can be mushy if it's cooked too long.

-In the South, you will see a variety of side dishes.
+In the South, you will see a variety of side dishes for pulled pork.
 Some popular ones are:

 - Mac and cheese